Carol Magee

 cmagee@email.unc.edu

 Carol Magee specializes in African contemporary art with an emphasis on photography.
-Her current research theorizes the alignment of the experience and interpretation of lens-based and sound art through the movement practice and theories of the Feldenkrais Method™.
-Her most recent project examining African urban photography that investigates emotional, physical, psychological, or philosophical experiences of place, was presented as an exhibition and catalogue: Urban Cadence: Street Scenes from Lagos and Johannesburg (2019).
-Her first book, Africa in the American Imagination: Popular Culture, Racialized Identities and African Visual Culture (University Press of Mississippi, 2011) analyzed how popularly circulated objects significantly shape knowledge about Africa and the implications of that knowledge for Americans and Africans alike.
+Her current research theorizes the alignment of the experience and interpretation of lens-based and sound art through the movement practice and theories of the Feldenkrais Method®.
+Her project examining African urban photography investigating emotional, physical, psychological, or philosophical experiences of place, was presented as an exhibition and catalogue: Urban Cadence: Street Scenes from Lagos and Johannesburg (2019).
+Her first book, Africa in the American Imagination: Popular Culture, Racialized Identities, and African Visual Culture (University Press of Mississippi, 2011) analyzed how popularly circulated objects significantly shape knowledge about Africa and the implications of that knowledge for Americans and Africans alike.
 Her interest in the structures of knowledge production also undergirds a collection of essays co-edited with Joanna Grabski (Dennison University).
-African art, Interviews, Narratives: Bodies of Knowledge at Work (Bloomington: Indiana University Press, 2013) considers how interviews, interlocutors, and art historical narratives engage and entangle in the processes of scholarly production.
-She is a founding member of UNC’s Editorial Board as a partner in African Arts’ publishing consortium.
+African Art, Interviews, Narratives: Bodies of Knowledge at Work (Bloomington: Indiana University Press, 2013) considers how interviews, interlocutors, and art historical narratives engage and entangle in the processes of scholarly production.
+She is a founding member of UNC’s Editorial Board as a partner in African Arts’ publishing consortium, and serves on the Editorial Board of arts.
 Her role as Co-PI for the Learning from Artists’ Archives project expanded her interactions with North Carolina artists, archivists, and students, helping facilitate the growth of communities that benefit from mutual learning and building on one another’s expertise.
 After receiving her PhD from the University of California, Santa Barbara, she held a Woodrow Wilson Postdoctoral Fellowship at Elon University.

 “Imaging Global Lagos” Social Dynamics 44, no. 3 (2018), 438- 454